JereKuusela/valheim-world_edit_commands/README.md

 - `respawn=minutes`: Respawn time.
 - `spawn=id`: Spawned item or object.
 - `spawndata=base64 encoded`: Sets the ZDO data, for example when using `object copy`.
-- `spawneffect=id,flag`: Effect when the spawn happens.
+- `spawneffect=id,flag`: Effects when the spawn happens.
 For random rotation, use 1 as the flag.
 - `spawnhealth=number`: Overrides the creature health.
 - `spawnitem=id`: Required item.
 - `spawnmaxy=meters`: Maximum height difference from the altar.
 - `spawnoffset=meters`: Spawn distance from the ground.
 - `spawnradius=meters`: Maximum spawn radius.
-- `starteffect=id,flag`: Effect when the spawn is started.
+- `starteffect=id,flag`: Effects when the spawn is started.
 For random rotation, use 1 as the flag.
 - `text=text`: Use text.
 Use _ as the space.
-- `useeffect=id,flag`: Effect when used.
+- `useeffect=id,flag`: Effects when used.
 For random rotation, use 1 as the flag.

 `tweak_chest`:
 - `name=text`: Display name.
 Use _ as the space.